 - Extremely secure mounting is ideal for off-road and long-term use

-- Features a tunable tip for fine-tuning; with an SWR meter
+- Features a tunable tip for fine-tuning

 - Compatible with single configurations and dual layouts